albihasani94/albihasani94/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on cloud native java applications and [deployment](https://github.com/albihasani94/deployment) practices with spring boot
+- 🔭 I’m currently working on cloud native Java applications and [deployment](https://github.com/albihasani94/deployment) practices with Spring Boot
 - 🌱 I’m looking to contribute to clean and minimal solutions that offer some degree of signal in the vast internet
 - 🫯 I'm currently interested in patterns of distributed systems and [performance engineering](https://www.brendangregg.com/systems-performance-2nd-edition-book.html)
-- ⚡ Fun fact: This is probably my favorite [repository](https://github.com/kelseyhightower/nocode) on this site
+- ⚡ Fun fact: This is probably my favorite [repo](https://github.com/kelseyhightower/nocode) on this site
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/albihasani94/) or say [hi@albinhasani.net](mailto:hi@albinhasani.net) or we can exchange our [reads](https://www.goodreads.com/user/show/9618785-albin-hasani)

 <!--